RyanMontville/War/README.md

 #### V 2.0
 * I created the front end using React.js.
 The game is now playable in the browser.

+#### V 3.0
+* I want to have a live demo of the game, so I am rebuilding the app using Typescript.
+I have decided to switch to Angular since it supports Typescript natively.
+* When the app is done, it will run entirely within the Angular front end.
+It will not talk to the API or use any of the Java code I have previously written.

 [Back to Top](#top)

 <a id='screenshots'></a>